English Literature MA

 - Barbara Hardy

-Each year’s cultural activities begin with the Morag Morris Poetry Lecture on campus by a visiting speaker and feature readings by students at the Guildford School of Acting.
+Our cultural activities begin with the Morag Morris Poetry Lecture on campus each year, which includes a visiting speaker and readings by students from the Guildford School of Acting.

 Terms and conditions